nlitsme/githubtool/README.md

 This tool needs python3.

 You can search code, repositories, users.
 Or list repositories owned by a specific user.
+The `--network` option will show info for all forks, like how many commits a fork is behind or ahead of the main repo.

 You can specify your `username:password`, or an authentiction token with the `--auth` commandline argument.
 Or you can store the `auth` parameter in a json file named `~/.github_cmdline_rc`.